Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Experiments

 \subsection{Evaluation metrics}

-We compare uncertainty-based active learning and passive learning with respect to two performance indicators.
-On the one hand, we measure the probability (over the draws of the seed set) that passive learning leads to a smaller test error than uncertainty sampling.
+We compare margin-based active learning and passive learning with respect to two performance indicators.
+On the one hand, we measure the probability that PL leads to a smaller test error than M-AL. The probability is over repeated trials with different seed samples.
 We compute this probability for each labeling budget $\nlab \in [\nseed, d/4]$.
-On the other hand, we wish to quantify the magnitude of the failure of U-AL. We compare the most significant gains of U-AL with its most significant losses across small query budgets for which PL outperforms U-AL with high probability.
-In particular, we focus on query budgets smaller than the dataset-dependent transition point $\ntrans$, where $\ntrans$ is the largest query budget $\nlab \in [\nseed, d/4]$ for which the probability of PL outperforming U-AL exceeds $50\%$.
+On the other hand, we wish to quantify the magnitude of the failure of M-AL. We compare the most significant gains of M-AL with its most significant losses across small query budgets for which PL outperforms M-AL with high probability.
+In particular, we focus on query budgets smaller than the dataset-dependent transition point $\ntrans$, where $\ntrans$ is the largest query budget $\nlab \in [\nseed, d/4]$ for which the probability of PL outperforming M-AL exceeds $50\%$.
 If no such budget exists, $\ntrans = d/4$.
-For each query budget size $\nlab \in \{\nseed, ..., \ntrans\}$, we then compute the gap between the test error obtained with uncertainty sampling and with passive learning, over $100$ draws of the seed set.
-For every labeling budget $\nlab$ we report the largest loss of U-AL (i.e.\ $95^{th}$ percentiles over the draws of $\Dseed$ of the error gap $\testerr{\thetaunc}-\testerr{\thetaunif}$) and the largest gain of U-AL (i.e.\ $95^{th}$ percentiles of the error gap $\testerr{\thetaunif}-\testerr{\thetaunc}$).
+For each query budget size $\nlab \in \{\nseed, ..., \ntrans\}$, we then compute the gap between the test error obtained with M-AL and with PL, over $100$ draws of the seed set.
+For every labeling budget $\nlab$ we report the largest loss of M-AL (i.e.\ $95^{th}$ percentiles over the draws of $\Dseed$ of the error gap $\testerr{\thetaunc}-\testerr{\thetaunif}$) and the largest gain of M-AL (i.e.\ $95^{th}$ percentiles of the error gap $\testerr{\thetaunif}-\testerr{\thetaunc}$).
 Then, we depict the distribution of these values of extreme losses/gains over $\nlab \in \{\nseed, ..., \ntrans\}$.
-In Appendix~\ref{sec:appendix_error_vs_budget} and~\ref{sec:appendix_fraction_budgets}, we present more evaluation metrics (e.g.\ the dependence of the test error on the budget $\nlab$), which provide further evidence that uncertainty sampling fails to be effective in high dimensions. \looseness=-1
+In Appendix~\ref{sec:appendix_error_vs_budget} and~\ref{sec:appendix_fraction_budgets}, we present more evaluation metrics (e.g.\ the dependence of the test error on the budget $\nlab$), which provide further evidence that M-AL fails to be effective in high dimensions. \looseness=-1